xgfe/xCharts/readme.md

 chart.loadConfig(option);
   ```

-  If your project support AMD, you can also coding like this.
+  If your project support AMD, code like this.

   ```
 require(['xCharts'],function(xCharts){